glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 - **Application Graph (C, D)**: a graph consisting of **C**omponents (nodes) and **D**ependencies (edges); ![[Pasted image 20230623152449.png|center |150]]
 - <u>work</u>: the amount of work (e.g. time) required to execute the whole application
 - <u>span</u>: total amount of work (e.g. time) to be spent executing the longest chain of components.
-   Note that the “longest” chain has to be intended with respect to the target measure taken into account;
+   Note that the “longest” chain has to be intended with respect to the target measure taken into account, in this case is time;

 **To execute the application in parallel we need to at least the time needed for the span.**
 This is because the longest chain must be computed and while it is computed we assume that we can do the rest in a time $\leq$ the time needed for the span.
+This is clear as the nodes are to be executed sequentially and the chain is a series of sequential task where the $i+1-th$ task need the output of the task $i$ to be computed.
 In the work-span model, the time spent computing the span chain is called $T_\infty$, because even if you have infinite resources you cannot go better than the span chain.
-In symbols: $$T_{Par} = T_\infty$$
-On the other side, the time spent to compute the whole application with just a single processing element is clearly the time spend to compute the <u>work</u>, denoted as $T_1$, hence
+In symbols: $$T_{Par} = T_\infty$$On the other side, the time spent to compute the whole application with just a single processing element is clearly the time spend to compute the <u>work</u>, denoted as $T_1$, hence
 $$T_{Seq}= T_1$$
 The work-span model observes that the maximum speedup we may achieve is nothing but: $$speedup(\infty) = \frac{T_1}{T_\infty}$$
 # Lecture 4 - 8: C++ 101 and Parallel Patterns